Unsupervised Learning · Market Basket · 2025

 Co-purchase probability 0.75 Lift above baseline 0.45

 In this segment, three out of four baskets containing the first product also include the second.
-This is the strongest co-purchase pattern observed in the analysis.
-In a retail setting, such a relationship would be a strong candidate for a “frequently bought together” suggestion, a bundle offer, or a checkout recommendation.
+This is the strongest co-purchase pattern in the analysis and a strong candidate for a “frequently bought together” suggestion, bundle, or checkout recommendation.

 Cluster 8 — Married women, 46–50, City C